 Students are encouraged and expected to meet with their academic advisor at least once a semester in order to ensure you are progressing through your academic career appropriately.
 We are a resource that is solely meant to help you throughout your undergraduate experience in a variety of different ways.
 Make sure to utilize that amazing resource!

-Below you will find information on your academic advisor, faculty advisor(s), the Academic Advising Center, and very helpful FAQs!
+Click on any of the icons above to find information on your academic advisor, faculty advisor(s), the Academic Advising Center, and very helpful FAQs!

 My goal is to help you clarify your life/career goals, and develop educational plans for how to achieve those goals.
 In the development of these meaningful educational plans, we will work together to make sure that they are consistent with your personal interests, values and abilities.

-I will be working alongside Samantha to assist you with any academic need that may arise.
+I will be working alongside Samantha to assist you with any academic needs that may arise.
 I am looking forward to meeting all of you and supporting you while you work your way through our program!

 Your faculty advisors are a resource to address your questions surrounding jobs/internships, graduate school, and selecting specific classes for the type of career you are wanting to pursue.
 Your faculty advisor should be who you contact once you have spoken with other resources on campus (such as Career and Professional Development Center, CPDC), and are here to help you with specific questions regarding life after CMU in the Statistics field.